JEskilsAIDEV23/Flask_Libris/README.md

 as genre and this app pick the first that matches.
 Author name is taken from libris database. json output have been rewritten past hand in as they were nested dictionaires rather than in a flat list form and useful with pandas.
 Original app with nested json as output is also found as app.bak
+The repository also contains the pytest files and the test_protocol spreadsheet.
+The code is not cleared of rubbish comments which it should be...